johnmwaugh/UEFA-Champions-League---Draw-Simulator/README.md

     CSV files with club details for both Champions and Europa Leagues are included.

-    Thanks is due to Zippy for his unvaluable help with this project.
+    Many thanks to Zippy for his unvaluable help with this project.

     UEFA are allegedly using an "AI-facilitated supercomputer" to determine the draw.